If you are looking to install a new electric vehicle (EV) charger at home, Hawkesworth is here to help.

 If the vehicle owner does not pay the charge, they will have to pay a fine.

-Bath, Birmingham and Portsmouth currently have CAZ in place, with parts of Central London being part of an Ultra Low Emission Zone, or ULEZ.
+A number of cities have CAZ in place, with parts of Central London being part of an Ultra Low Emission Zone, or ULEZ.
 Many more cities are considering bringing in Clean Air Zones in the next few years.

 Electric vehicles are exempt from charges meaning that if you are looking to change your vehicle in the next few years, an EV could save you money.